Holographic Schwinger effect and electric instability with anisotropy: Acknowledgements

 \section{Acknowledgements}

+We would like to thank Xun Chen and Jing Zhou for helpful discussion.
 This work is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12005033, the research startup foundation of Dalian Maritime University in 2019 under Grant No. 02502608 and the Fundamental Research Funds for the Central Universities under Grant No. 3132022198.